skip to main |

 ...A number of police departments from across the country came to Pittsburgh to help police the summit, and nearly all were dressed in paramilitary garb.
 In one widely-circulated video from the summit, several police officers dressed entirely in camouflage emerge from an unmarked car, apprehend a young backpack-toting protester, stuff him into the car, and then drive off.
 It evoked the sort of "disappearance" one might envision in a Latin American junta or Soviet Block country.
 Matt Drudge linked to the video, describing the officers in it as members of the military.
 They weren't, though it's certainly easy to understand how someone might make that mistake.

-has since removed the video, citing a terms of use violation.)
+Another video shows a police unit with what seems to be a handcuffed protester.
+Officers surround the protester and prop him up, at which point another officer snaps what appears to be a trophy photo.
+(YouTube has since removed the video, citing a terms of use violation.)
 Other Twitter feeds and uploaded photos and videos claim police fired tear gas canisters into dorm rooms, used sound cannons, and fired bean bags and rubber bullets.
 One man was arrested for posting the locations of riot police on Twitter...
+Continue...